20% Contribution to your course grade

 To reiterate, your game does not need to go beyond the choose your own adventure genre, but within this genre there are opportunities to include game elements, this is what you need to explore and use these elements to teach concepts in engaging and effective ways.

-You may submit a HTML file of your Twine or provide a link to an accessible online Twine game.
+You may submit a HTML file of your Twine (choose "Save to File" and you may need to compress (Zip) your file before submitting) or provide a link to an accessible online Twine game (you will need to 'host' this and please check using another computer that it is publicly accessible).
 You will not be submitting anything other than your game, so it must stand alone in demonstrating how you have met the criteria for assessment (hint, do not hide away the best elements that demonstrate the criteria in obscure parts of the game that may not be explored by your assessor).
 Note also that any images, video, sounds, etc. must be accessed from the web, either already online using a link to the file, or files you have placed and shared on the web, e.g. in dropbox or google drive - but such files must be accessible, it is a very good idea to try out your game with friends to see if they can play it on their computers.